 An individual seeking employment as a Forensic Scientist at the Crime Lab must meet several requirements.
 A bachelor's degree in a natural science or closely related field is required, and applicants are recommended to have at least 20 hours in college chemistry.
 Laboratory skills and experience are an essential requirement.
 Although the Forensic Scientists are not law enforcement officers, they must also meet the Sheriff's Office entry requirements which include a background check, polygraph and drug screen.
-Unpaid internships for Forensic Chemistry students are also available through Lamar University, and potential interns must meet the same requirements for potential employees of the Sheriff's Office.

 The Crime Lab receives numerous inquiries about the duties and responsibilities of forensic scientists.
 The links below will provide access to a wealth of material, including information on the various disciplines in forensic science, employment opportunities, and educational programs as well as links to other crime laboratories.